What is the goal of the EJK Award?

 How are books submitted for consideration?

 Publishers submit books that meet the Guidelines and Criteria for the Ezra Jack Keats Award.
-The deadline for submission is December 31.
+Books must be postmarked no later than December 15, 2023.

 How are the winners selected?